Some Reflections on the Occasion of our 100th Post

-Finally, I want to direct your attention to a couple of new pages at Called to Communion: the Alphabetical Index and a Note to Our Readers.
+I would also like to take this opportunity to direct your attention to a couple of new pages at Called to Communion: the Index and a Note to Our Readers.

 One hundred posts is not very many, judging by blogging standards.
 However, it is enough to make it difficult to remember what has been happening.
 Blog posts and subsequent discussions have a tendency to disappear, scattering away into various archives.
-By way of counteracting this sort of dissipation, we have collected every entry at CTC into one page and arranged the entries in alphabetical order.
+By way of counteracting this sort of dissipation, we have collected every entry at CTC into one page and arranged the entries in both topical and alphabetical orders.
 Most people like to get a “bird’s eye view” of things.
-The Alphabetical Index enables our readers to do just that.
+The Index enables our readers to do just that.
+I hope that this feature of our site will become more and more useful as the months and years roll by.

 Called to Communion’s fundamental approach to theological issues is to first address foundational matters before moving on to areas of theology that presuppose those foundations.
 This approach can be discerned in the order and subject matter of the lead articles.
 In an effort to better express this to all of you, we have added a Note to Our Readers at the top of the main page.
 This will allow you to see how we are approaching things and what is coming up next.
 This is a working outline, not set in stone.
 There may be occasions to publish an article out of order, or to include an article that does not exactly fit into this list.
 But there is the gist of it.